xArm-Developer/xArm-CPLUS-SDK/doc/xarm_cplus_api.md

 __int config_force_control(int f_coord, int f_c_axis[6], float f_ref[6], float f_limits[6])__
 ```
-Set force control parameters.
+Set force control parameters through the Six-axis Force Torque Sensor.
+    Note:
-    Note: only available if firmware_version >= 1.8.3
+        1. only available if firmware_version >= 1.8.3
+        2. the Six-axis Force Torque Sensor is required (the third party is not currently supported)

 :param f_coord: task frame.
 0: base frame.
 1: tool frame.
 :param f_c_axis: a 6d vector of 0s and 1s.
 1 means that robot will be impedance in the corresponding axis of the task frame.